How to install PostgreSQL

 To create a new database, first, click New SQL.

 In Database Explorer, click the Refresh button.
-Your new database will appear there under your connection.
-If you want to drop it, simply use the DROP DATABASE <database name>; command.
-Never easier!
+Your new database will appear under your connection.

 4. How to export and import PostgreSQL data